ibm-cloud-docs/bare-metal/faq.md

 ## What happens to drives in bare metal servers when a customer is finished with them?
 {: faq}

-When a server is cancelled, the reclaim processes starts and any associated drives are wiped by using `DOD 5220.22-M` algorithms.
+When a server is cancelled, the reclaim process starts and any associated drives are wiped by using `DOD 5220.22-M` algorithms.
+These algorithms use a 3-pass overwrite process to securely erase data.
 The reclaim is tracked through the serial numbers on the drives.
 After the drives are wiped, the server moves into provisioning for reassignment.

 ## What happens to a bare metal drive if it malfunctions?
 {: faq}